Message to all our supporters

 and people settling e-toll debt are wasting their money.”

-“ Threats by the Electronic Tolling Collection (ETC) through its contractor ITC-Business Administrators to summons a ‘selection of motorists’ with high outstanding e-toll bills, risks sinking SANRAL’s entire e-toll ship through the collateral challenge that will ensue from even a single attempt at prosecution or summons against an OUTA member,” says Wayne Duvenage, OUTA chairman.
+“ Threats by the Electronic Tolling Collection (ETC) through its contractor ITC-Business Administrators to summons a ‘selection of motorists’ with high outstanding e-toll bills, risks sinking SANRAL’s entire e-toll ship through the collateral challenge that will ensue from even a single attempt at prosecution or summons against an OUTA supporter,” says Wayne Duvenage, OUTA chairman.

-“Our e-toll defence umbrella has one objective that it will fight hard for – being that not a single motorist or business within our member base will be successfully prosecuted by SANRAL or its agents.
+“Our e-toll defence umbrella has one objective that it will fight hard for – being that not a single motorist or business within our supporter base will be successfully prosecuted by SANRAL or its agents.
 Not even one.
 We have been preparing for this for years, and will not pull punches in our defence of motorists who give us the mandate to defend them from SANRAL’s abusive, irrational and unlawful e-toll scheme”, says Duvenage.

-“We have lined up technical, administrative and other significant defences and will subpoena everyone from Nazir Alli, Jeff Radebe, the chairperson and treasurers of certain trusts, whistleblowers, the board members (past and present) of Sanral and many others to come and testify.
+“We have lined up technical, administrative and other significant defences and will subpoena everyone from Nazir Alli, Jeff Radebe, the chairperson and treasurers of certain trusts, whistleblowers, the board supporters (past and present) of Sanral and many others to come and testify.
 We have damning evidence of unlawfulness and irrationality beyond common sense and it is about time that these nonsensical threats are put to bed, once and for all,” says Advocate Herselman.

 In September 2013, the Supreme Court expressed that it cannot rule on the legality of the introduction of e-tolling until such time as a motorist is summoned for non-payment, at which time a collateral challenge can be launched as a defence.